serenasai/Writing/README.md

-# Writing
-record and sumarize my thinkings and some notes of writing courses

 # `The Art of Acedemic writing`
 ## Three mistakes:

 * Simply Think about in one sentence: What are your work about？ your position